dmbarbour/wikilon/docs/AwelonLang.md

 This introduces a 'forced' evaluation mode for the given block.
 A forced evaluation operates as if there were sufficient arguments to the left of `computation` for purpose of deleting arity annotations without actually providing those arguments.
 The computation may still get stuck and prevent further evaluation, but it at least won't be stuck on an arity annotation.

-*Note:* Awelon language does not implicitly memoize computations to avoid rework.
+Awelon language does not implicitly memoize computations to avoid rework.
 However, programmers can explicitly use `(memo)` to share work, and it is feasible for a runtime to optimize lightweight memoization of deferred computations.
 See *Memoization*.

-*Aside:* Arities should rarely stray above `(/5)`.
-Beyond a handful of parameters, programmers should refactor for simplicity or introduce parameter objects.
+*Aside:* I originally tried a `[F](lazy)` annotation to defer computation.
+However, the interaction with quotas, breakpoints, and parallelism are confusing.
+For example, given `[[A](par)F](lazy)` it is unclear whether this started as `[A](par)[F]b(lazy)` or `[A][(par)F]b(lazy)`.
+Arity annotations are simpler and more precise.

 ## Evaluation

 Evaluation of an Awelon program results in an equivalent Awelon program, hopefully one from which it is easier to extract information or efficiently perform further evaluations.
-Evaluation proceeds by pure, local rewriting.
+Awelon's primary evaluation mode proceeds by pure, local rewriting.
 The four primitives rewrite based on simple pattern matching:

             [B][A]a => A[B]         (apply)
             [B][A]b => [[B]A]       (bind)
                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Annotations may have special rewrite rules.
+Annotations may introduce special rewrite rules.
 For example, arity annotations remove themselves if sufficient arguments are available.
 Stowage evaluates the given program then rewrites to a small secure hash.
+Rewrite optimizations and staged computing modes are possible with annotations.

 Words rewrite to their evaluated definitions - this is called linking.
 However, words link *lazily* to preserve human-meaningful hypermedia link structure in the evaluated output where feasible.
 Words do not link unless doing so leads to additional rewrites of primitives or annotations, something more interesting than simple inlining of the word's evaluated definition.
 Consequently, arity annotations are useful to control linking of words.